abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   user.sayNow('Hello'); // [10:00] John: Hello!
   ```

-  - Also there’s a ready [\_.partial](https://lodash.com/docs#partial) implementation from **lodash** library.
+  - Also there’s a ready [`_.partial`](https://lodash.com/docs#partial) implementation from **lodash** library.

----

-#### Why do we usually make a partial function?
+- **Why do we usually make a partial function?**

   - The benefit is that we can create an independent function with a readable name (`double`, `triple`).
 We can use it and not provide the first argument every time as it’s fixed with `bind`.
   - In other cases, **partial application** is useful when we have a very generic function and want a less universal variant of it for convenience.
     - For instance, we have a function `send(from, to, text)`.
 Then, inside a user object we may want to use a partial variant of it: `sendTo(to, text)` that sends from the current user.

 ---